Code-Institute-Submissions/5km-parks-MP2/README.md

 Distance in title updates with user radius selection.
 As does the 'black' colour choice, which changes to white when dark mode is enabled.

+### Future Features
+1. I would like to expand on storing customised settings beyong the dark mode.
+2. Expand on the information available, and the place type to include other places suitable for walking such as beaches, forests etc.

 ## Technologies
 *Languages, libraries, APIs, and version control*